Vaccinations at Heathershaw’s

 Heathershaw’s vaccination service offers quadrivalent flu vaccinations.

-Appointments are available on 15th, 22nd and 29th June.
+Appointments are available on 6th July.
 Further dates to be advised when they become available.
 Assistance with online bookings is available in store.

 Vaccines are available for patients under 65 years of age.
 Due to government regulations, patients over 65 years should seek advice from a medical practitioner.
 Children 15 years and under must be supervised by a parent/legal guardian.
 New patients are welcome.